 Various things can affect the state of an apartment: a sagging ceiling, toxic mold or no running water.
 Depending on how serious the situation is, you can cancel the lease, leave the apartment during repairs or simply refuse to move in.

-By law, when is a rental unit unfit to live in?
+By law, when is an apartment unit unfit to live in?

-What can I do if the unit becomes unfit to live in?
+What can I do if my apartment is unfit to live in?

-Yes.
 You can leave if it becomes unfit to live in at any time during the lease.
-However, you must notify your landlord that you are leaving and provide reasons for your departure no later than 10 days after you leave.
+You must notify your landlord that you are leaving and give the reason for leaving no later than 10 days after you leave.

-Your notice to the landlord must be in writing using the same language (English, French, etc.) in which your lease was written.
+Your notice to the landlord must be in writing in the same language as the lease.
 The notice must include this information:

-- the reasons why it is unfit to live in
+- reasons why it is unfit to live in

-- the date on which you will leave or have left
+- date on which you left or plan to leave

 - your new address